Innovation unveiled – Part I

 A huge amount of papers is behind these numbers and it is impossible to read all of them.
 That is why Creax has unleashed its in-house AI platform for context analysis

-In essence, CRAiN distills a hierarchical topic map from the context of large textual datasets.
-Creax heavily relies on CRAiN for its core activities to discover technologies, applications, materials, needs, etc., and to quantify trends and correlations therein.
+In essence, Mynd distills a hierarchical topic map from the context of large textual datasets.
+Creax heavily relies on Mynd for its core activities to discover technologies, applications, materials, needs, etc., and to quantify trends and correlations therein.

 Moreover, the unsupervised nature of the topicing algorithm allows the exploration of unknown domains without prior knowledge, leading the researchers to those strategic insights, no matter how emerging they are.